ELINCS: The National Lab Data Standard for Electronic Health Records

 The adoption of electronic health records (EHRs) is a key step toward improving the quality, safety, and efficiency of health care delivery.
 Yet the vast majority of physician practices still rely on antiquated paper records.
 The purchase of EHR systems can be prohibitively expensive and technically daunting to physician practices that generally have little to no information technology resources.
 However, studies have shown that physician practices can reap tangible benefits early in EHR implementation and reduce costs associated with EHR system installation and configuration (Journal of the American Medical Informatics Association, May/June 2009, Volume 16, Issue 3).

-The adoption of a national data standard can simplify the use of electronic health record systems and provide real-time access to lab results data.
+The adoption of a national data standard can simplify the use of electronic health record systems and enable real-time communication of lab data.
 In 2005, the California HealthCare Foundation (CHCF) developed the EHR-Lab Interoperability and Connectivity Specification (ELINCS) as a national standard for the exchange of lab results data.
 Building on this work, CHCF developed ELINCS Orders in 2011 to standardize the electronic exchange of lab orders and close the communication loop between providers and laboratories.

 ELINCS Use Cases